lief-project/LIEF/.github/ISSUE_TEMPLATE/regular-issue.md

 ---
-name: Bug report
+name: Regular Issue
-about: Create a report to help us improve
+about: You identified a bug or a problem in LIEF
 title: ''
 labels: ''
 assignees: romainthomas